It’s Organic September, but why all the hype?

 Our skin is our body’s largest organ and much of what we put on it is likely to be absorbed into our bloodstream.
 Now although it is true that some particles are in fact to big to penetrate all the skin layers, there are still quite a lot that do.
 On their own, in small quantities, they may be harmless but daily application leads to daily absorption, which if it’s not eliminated, leads to buildup.
 It’s that buildup that may cause problems.
 Studies found the face to be several times more permeable than broad body surfaces and in some cases an absorption rate of 100% for underarms.
 And another study showed 100% absorption for fragrance ingredients.
 If you’re still not convinced, think of nicotine patches that are used on the skin to quit smoking and usually, quite successfully.

 Non-organic health and beauty products on the market have been known to contain toxic ingredients and non-biodegradable chemicals which may have a negative impact on human health as well as the environment.
-Microbeads are a hot topic at the moment.
-These particals whilst not absorbed through the skin are now possibly being ingested as they are contaminating waste water and therefore the ocean – so it’s no surprise that beauty brands are choosing to go organic – providing us with a safer alternative.
+Microbeads are a sensitive topic at the moment.
+These particles whilst not absorbed through the skin are now possibly being ingested as they are contaminating waste water and therefore the ocean – so it’s no surprise that beauty brands are choosing to go organic – providing us with a safer alternative.

 However unlike food, there is currently no legal standard in place for organic beauty meaning products can be labelled as ‘natural’ or ‘organic’ and actually contain little to no organic ingredients.